pmc0707/Camping-Adventure/README.md

 - [License](#license)

 ## About
-**Wanderlust** is a web application designed to allow users to view, create, edit, and delete camping listings.
+**CampingAdventure** is a web application designed to allow users to view, create, edit, and delete camping listings.
 It serves as a platform for camping enthusiasts to share and discover the best camping spots.
 The application is built using Node.js, Express, MongoDB, and EJS for templating.

 ## Features
 - View all camping listings